simplexpage/rss-reader-app/README.md

 ## How to use it

-Run `make start_local` to start server.
+Run `make start` to start server.
 All containers will start automatically.
+If you start it first time, you have to run `make migration_db` to migrate database and `make start_queue` to start background queue.

+## Migration database

+Run `make migration_db` to migrate database.

+## Start queue after start

+Run `make start_queue` to start background queue.

 ## How to stop it

-Run `make stop_local` to stop server.
+Run `make stop` to stop server.
 All containers will stop automatically.